soda-inria/ken_embeddings/index.md

 # Embeddings to Bring Background Information

-In data science, we often encounter data on common entities, such as cities, companies, famous people... **Augmenting the data at hand with information assembled from external sources may be key to improving the analysis**.
+For data science on common entities, such as cities, companies, famous people... **augmenting the data at hand with information assembled from external sources may be key**.

 <img class="flush-left" src="assets/figures/aggregating.svg"/>

 For instance, estimating housing prices benefits from background information on the location, such as the population density or the average income.
-This information is present in a knowledge source such as wikipedia.
-But assembling features that summarize the information across those many tables is tedious manual work, which we seek to replace.
+This information is present in external sources such as wikipedia.
+But assembling features that summarize the information is tedious manual work, which we seek to replace.

 We provide readily-computed **vectorial representations of entities** (*e.g.* cities) that capture the information that can be aggregated across wikipedia.